hongshuochen/2021Fall-EE538-HW3/README.md

    Output: {{1,2}, {4,1}, {5,2}, {32,1}}

-6. Write a function `void remove_duplicates();` Removes duplicate elements and only keeps the first one.
+6. Write a function `void remove_duplicates()` to remove duplicate elements and only keeps the first one.

    Example: